Home

 So as you will see from the above photographs there are many good opportunities for you to practice before you get to your safari destination - the last thing you want is to be fiddling with camera controls and filters while your once-in-a-lifetime photo opportunity fades away!

-Make sure you are familiar with your photo gear before reaching the national parks by using every opportunity you get.
+Make sure you are familiar with your photo gear before reaching the national parks by using every opportunity you get and photography in Durban provides this.

 Return from Photography in Durban to Practice Makes Perfect page